ChrisFlick/React-Reversi/README.md

 ## End of the game

-The game ends when:
-One player wins, by making his color dominant on the board.
+The game ends when one player wins, by making his color dominant on the board while no moves are left.
-The players agree to finish the game (as a resignation, or a draw).